tiayyba/CYT180_Project2/index.md

 ### 2. Project Presentation

-Students must present their project to the instructor during week 12 and week 13 in person class.
+Students must present their project to the instructor in-person during Week 12 or Week 13.

 During the presentation, students should:

  - Show their Altair AI Studio workflow